 Funding will be awarded on the basis of the quality of the application and the availability of funds.
 Preference will be given to students who do not have access to funds in their major departments.
 Please note: you may only be funded through SRPS once.
 If you have multiple senior work projects you must choose one.
 Students who will have senior status during their project dates may apply.
 If you have questions about your eligibility please contact us.

 Students must have a statement of support from the faculty advisor for the project and be enrolled in the appropriate independent study and/or thesis course during the relevant semester(s) of work.
 The online application submission is also sent to your project advisor, who can then reply to email@example.com with their endorsement.
 Faculty advisors will be asked to discuss project feasibility and student preparation.

 To apply for SRPS and Hoskin funding, complete the SRPS online application.

 Details of Key Online Application Components

 Project Description: Describe in 750 words or less the senior research project for which you seek support (theses, essays, or other independent projects in your major or minor department or program).
 Explain how your past academic work has prepared you to implement this project.
 It is expected you will have researched the specifics for your project and incorporated adequate time to address any issues (such as IRB) into your project timeline.
 We expect you to provide details regarding project activities, research methods and time frame as appropriate.
-No travel will be supported this academic year and all projects must conform to current college health and safety guidelines.
+All projects must conform to current college health and safety guidelines.